WHO IS GRXCE?

 - Backseat Mafia

 Are you still searching for the perfect soundtrack to the ups and downs of your life?
 Well, search no further.
-Meet GRXCE; the dynamic Eora/Sydney-based quartet that are flipping the narrative on what it means to be an indie pop/rock band in Australia.
+Meet GRXCE; the dynamic Eora/Sydney-based trio that are flipping the narrative on what it means to be an indie band in Australia.

 Contact us.